Connect with us

 Mr Njomo said the investors had failed to comply with some of the conditions, leading to displacement and disorder in the local community.

-He said the land on which the investors proposed to resettle those affected by the project had been demarcated, surveyed and titled without setting aside any free land for resettlement.
+He said the land on which the investors proposed to resettle those affected by the project had been demarcated, surveyed and titled without setting aside free land for resettlement.

 However, CK understands that the Baharini Wind Power investors had already launched a Resettlement Action Plan in December last year.